MBiol

 The breakdown below will provide you with an illustration of what you may study during the three year degree scheme.

-In your first year you may explore the diversity of biological disciplines which includes:
+In your first year you will explore the diversity of biological disciplines which includes:

 • Vegetation and ecosystems.